 We understand that a couple of the "established" bigger software folks are hard at work producing new software for CoCo under contract to Tandy.
-That could be one of the reasons a few firms have mot announced anything new in recent working, its just that they're under contract.
+That could be one of the reasons a few firms have not announced anything new in recent months.
+Its not that they've quit working, its just that they're under contract.